AlphaHamiltonian/spreadscanner/README.md

-Great.
-I’ll update your README in the same format, improving clarity and completeness based on the codebase.
-I’ll also provide specific suggestions to improve your real-time crypto monitoring app for both traders and developers.
-I’ll let you know when the updated README and recommendations are ready.

-**Part 1: Revised README.md**

 # Crypto Exchange Monitor

 A modular, extensible Python application that streams real‑time market data from multiple cryptocurrency exchanges (Binance, Bybit, OKX) and presents it in a Tkinter desktop GUI.
 It is designed for **low‑latency monitoring** with a multi-threaded architecture, rapid expansion (adding new exchanges or analytics), and clean separation of concerns.
 The interface features a dual-table display for side-by-side views of market data and spreads, with robust connectivity and data normalization (funding rates, tick sizes, etc.) to ensure consistent, accurate real-time monitoring.